Hoodoo (spirituality): Magical amulets

 A man named William Webb helped enslaved people on a plantation in Kentucky resist their oppressors using mojo bags.
 Webb told the enslaved people to gather some roots and put them in bags, then "march around the cabins several times and point the bags toward the master's house every morning."
 After following Webb's instructions, according to their beliefs, the enslavers would treat them better.

 Another enslaved African named Dinkie, known by the enslaved community as Dinkie King of Voudoos and the Goopher King, used goofer dust to resist a cruel overseer on a plantation in St. Louis.
 Unlike other enslaved people, Dinkie never worked in the same way.
 He was feared and respected by both Black and white people.
 Dinkie was known to carry a dried snakeskin, frog, and lizard and sprinkled goofer dust on himself, speaking to the spirit of the snake to wake up its power against the overseer.

 Henry Clay Bruce, a Black abolitionist and writer, recorded his experience of enslaved people on a plantation in Virginia who hired a conjurer to prevent enslavers from selling them to plantations in the Deep South.
 Louis Hughes, an enslaved man who lived on plantations in Tennessee and Mississippi, carried a mojo bag to prevent enslavers from whipping him.
 The mojo bag Hughes carried was called a "voodoo bag" by the enslaved community in the area.
 Former enslaved person and abolitionist Henry Bibb wrote in his autobiography, Narrative of the Life and Adventures of Henry Bibb, An American Slave, Written by Himself, that he sought the help of several conjurers during his enslavement.
 Bibb went to these conjurers (Hoodoo doctors) in hopes that the charms they provided would prevent enslavers from whipping and beating him.
 The conjurers gave Bibb conjure powders to sprinkle around the bed of the enslaver, put in the enslaver's shoes, and carry a bitter root and other charms for protection.

+Blue Beads

 At Locust Grove plantation in Jefferson County, Kentucky, archeologists and historians found amulets made by enslaved African Americans that had the Kongo cosmogram engraved onto coins and beads.
 Blue beads were found among the artifacts; in African spirituality, blue beads attract protection to the wearer.
 In slave cabins in Kentucky and on other plantations in the American South, archeologists found blue beads used by enslaved people for spiritual protection.
 Enslaved African Americans combined Christian practices with traditional African beliefs.